5 The Origin Interface

 The Command Window and Script Window

-The Script Window provides some of the same functionality as the Command Window.
-It lacks some of the Command Window's features (no intellisense, no command prompt, no command history) but it is handy for issuing LabTalk commands and running Python scripts.
-The window's Tools menu also opens the LabTalk Variables and Functions dialog box where you can view a list of Origin variables, functions, macros, loose datasets, etc.
+The Script Window predates the Command Window.
+It does not support all Command Window features (there is no command prompt and no scrollable command history) but it is handy for running simple LabTalk commands at the cursor (run multi-line scripts by highlighting the entire script and pressing Enter).
+In addition, the window's Tools menu also opens the LabTalk Variables and Functions dialog box where you can view a list of Origin variables, functions, macros, loose datasets, etc.

 To open the Command Window: